HeatTransformers/warehouse-ts-challenge/README.md

 - Build complete packages of required articles
     - Connect an invoice with total price & articles
-- Produce a restocking list for items that will run out of stock soon.
+- Produce a restocking list for items that will run out of stock soon
-- Throw helpful warnings when orders are unable to be executed.
+- Throw helpful warnings when orders are unable to be executed
-- 💥BONUS💥: unit test your code with `jest`.
+- 💥BONUS💥: unit test your code with `jest`

+### Requirements

+- Solution must be in Typescript
+- You can make use of the powerful JS/TS ecosystem
-No need to build an interface, output in console is fine.
+- No need to build an interface, output in console is fine

 ## Setting up